build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 #### Step 6: Deploy an EC2 Windows instance and configure it as an OCSP responder instance

 For pre-session authentication into WorkSpaces, Online Certificate Status Protocol (OCSP) is required for certificate revocation checking.
 An OCSP responder is a component of a public key infrastructure (PKI) that can be installed on Windows Server to meet this requirement.
 The OCSP responder is required to be publicly accessible on the internet over HTTP.
 In this blog post, we are only setting up one OCSP responder, which we will refer to as the OCSP instance.
-If you’d like to make the OCSP responder highly available, you can do so by setting up _multiple OCSP responders in an Array_.
+If you’d like to make the OCSP responder highly available, you can do so by setting up [multiple OCSP responders in an Array](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/implementing-an-ocsp-responder-part-v-high-availability/ba-p/396882).

-1. **Launch a standard EC2 Windows instance** using Windows Server in a public subnet (OCSP responder should be in a public subnet) and set **Auto-assign public IP** to **enable**.
+1. [Launch a standard EC2 Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) using Windows Server in a public subnet (OCSP responder should be in a public subnet) and set **Auto-assign public IP** to **enable**.
 2. Attach a security group to the OCSP instance that allows you to **RDP (port 3389)** into it.
 3. [Allocate an Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) and [associate the Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) with the EC2 instance.
 4. Gather a public DNS name that resolves to the public IP address of your EC2 instance for use later when setting the OCSP responder URL:
     * Option 1: (Recommended) If you own a public domain in Route53 or another provider, [create an A record](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) that resolves to the IP address of the OCSP instance.
 Note down the full DNS name of this record (e.g. ocsp.mydomain.com) as you will need it in the following steps when configuring the CA for OCSP.
     * Option 2: If you do not own a public domain, you can instead use the [auto-generated public IPv4 DNS name](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) of your EC2 instance.
 You can find this value in the details tab of your EC2 instance in AWS console.
 Note down the value of the **Public IPv4 DNS** name for the following steps when configuring the CA for OCSP.
 If this value does not appear, please ensure **DNS hostnames** is enabled on your VPC.
-    * **Note:** If using a DNS name, it must use a top-level domain found in the _Internet Assigned Numbers Authority (IANA) Root Zone Database_.
+    * **Note:** If using a DNS name, it must use a top-level domain found in the [Internet Assigned Numbers Authority (IANA) Root Zone Database](https://www.iana.org/domains/root/db).
-5. [Manually domain join](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) the OCSP instance to your AD domain, specify a desired computer name (e.g. OCSP), and restart it.
+5. [Manually join](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) the OCSP instance to your AD domain, specify a desired computer name (e.g. OCSP), and restart it.
 6. Connect to your Enterprise CA instance (created from the Quick Start template) with an AD user in the Domain Admins or AWS Delegated Administrators group.
 7. Duplicate a new OCSP response signing certificate template:
     * Open **certtmpl.msc**, find **OCSP Response Signing** template, right-click it, select **Duplicate Template**.